PROJECT OVERVIEW

 Journey map

-I created a journey map that visualizes the user’s experience with the Gusto integration, representing specific experience gaps, pain points, and goals when running payroll.
+I created a journey map that visualizes the previous user experience with the Gusto integration, highlighting key experience gaps, pain points, and user goals when running payroll.

 Competitive analysis